 Provide leadership, support, technical assistance, and resource lists and/or materials to members.

 Responsible for developing and organizing professional growth and/or training opportunities at Affiliate Chapter meetings per request of the Affiliate Chapter.

-Shall be the State Director of child nutrition programs from the Arizona Department of Health & Nutrition Services, or designee.
+State Agency Representative shall be the State Director of child nutrition programs from the Arizona Department of Health & Nutrition Services, or designee.

 Shall assist with the Association’s goals and objectives.